* Eyes on Fed minutes, Jackson Hole meeting for rate outlook

-With so much riding on the Fed, investors were cautious and volumes subdued, but gains extended later in the session.
-The Euro STOXX 600 was up 1.1% to its highest since early August, with Italy outperforming after a rout yesterday following the resignation of Italian Prime Minister Giuseppe Conte.
+With so much riding on the Fed, investors were cautious and volumes subdued.
+The Euro STOXX 600 was 0.6% higher, with Italy outperforming after a rout yesterday following the resignation of Italian Prime Minister Giuseppe Conte.

-Shares in Milan-listed Fiat Chrysler climbed 4.0% after Italian media reported that talks between Fiat and Renault never stopped.
+Shares in Milan-listed Fiat Chrysler climbed 3.1% after Italian media reported that talks between Fiat and Renault never stopped.
 That put the STOXX 600 Autos Index on track for its best day in a month.
-France’s CAC 40 Index was set for its best day since Aug.
-8.

 GEA Group, a German food-processing-machinery company, and outsourcing group Capita gained more than 5% after Goldman Sachs upgraded its rating on the stocks.